-The 709-A model will monitor the battery voltage, the water and sewer holding tanks, and the LP Gas tank.
-Includes alarm outputs for fresh, grey and black tanks.
+The 709-RVC Alarm model will monitor the battery voltage, the water and sewer holding tanks, the LP gas tank, and includes a pump switch.
+The 709-RVC Alarm is also RV-C network compatible, the tank levels and alarms are available on the RV-C bus for the fresh, grey, black and one LP tank.
 The information is displayed on a 3 digit alpha-numeric LED display.
+There is one alarm output available which can be used to signal a high or low water or sewer level as required.
 In addition, the system can display the operating characteristics of each of the tank sending units, giving it unsurpassed diagnostic capability.